commenthol/date-holidays/README.md

 npx holidays2json --pick US,CA,MX
 ```

-> **NOTE:** There are some countries which depend on data of others which
+> **NOTE:** There are some countries that depend on the data of others which
 > might render the file useless. e.g. "GU" requires "US", so try
 > to pick or omit both.

 ## Bundling with webpack

 To minimize bundle sizes consider adding the following lines in your webpack config.
 Please take a look at `./webpack.config.js`.
-To further reduce size consider custom builds by only selecting required countries.
+To further reduce size consider custom builds by only selecting the required countries.

 ```js
 ...